SPECIES Pepsis heros

 ORIGIN South America

 FRAME 20x20xD5cm Made from recycled products.

-DESCRIPTION Huge pepsis wasp body length is approx 55.5mm wingspan is 111 mm !
-Rarely offered as they are difficult to obtain in this double extra large size.
-Pepsis are called tarantula hawks because they search for, paralyze, and can carry large tarantulas back to their nests .
+DESCRIPTION HUGE !!!! pepsis wasp body length is approx 50mm.
+Rarely offered as they are difficult to obtain in this extra large size.
+Pepsis are called tarantula hawks because they search for, paralyze, and can carry large tarantulas back to their nests.
 These are among the largest and most aggressive wasps in the world.

 Adult tarantula hawks get their nutrition from nectar, but only the females will battle spiders to provide food for their offspring.

 They pierce the tarantula with a sharp, curved sting, rapidly injecting venom that permanently paralyses but keeps its hairy adversary alive.

 The incapacitated spider is either held captive in its own burrow or dragged to the wasp's nest.
 The female then lays a single egg on the spider's body.

 The purpose of this act: a pre-prepared dinner.